ANakagungdcip3/WWDC2022_Agung/README.md

 ### How to Use 💻
 1. Download the .zip file and extract it
-2. Open and Run the .swiftpm file in Ipad Playgrounds app, preferably in Portrait Orientation
+2. Open and Run the .swiftpm file in Ipad Playgrounds app, preferably in Portrait Orientation, accept the camera permission
 3. Choose the 3D Objects you want to view
 4. Use X button to cancel, use the eye button to confirm and view the object
 5. Don't forget to see detail and explanation in ? button